Email Drafts

 Only for new drafts do you enter the name.
 When saving edits to an existing draft, the draft will be saved with the original name (followed by a version number if UseEmailDraftVersioning is set to true).
 See the section Multiple Versions of Saved Drafts below.

-At this point, you can Send Test Email (to me), or you can leave the page.
+At this point, you can click Send Test Email (to me), which will send to yourself, or you can leave the page.
 The draft will be saved.
 You can continue to return and edit the draft until you are ready to send it.

 Saving Draft after Finding Target Audience